Future Planning For Children With Disabilities And Additional Needs

 Top Tip 3: Plan for Inheritance Tax and Care Fees

-Inheritance Tax won’t affect most people, but for those who it does, it can significantly reduce the value of the estate.
+Inheritance Tax won’t affect most people, but for those who it does, it can significantly reduce the value of the inheritance.
 To maximise what you pass on, especially to loved ones with additional needs, early estate planning is crucial.
 Strategies include gifting, creating trusts, structuring Wills, and exploring financial options like life insurance and tax-efficient investments.
 Combining legal and financial advice is key to finding the best approach for your situation.

 Top Tip 4: Consider what will happen to your Pension and Death in Service payments